HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/tags/creating_web_content_tags/wcm_dev_tag_ifnotdefined.md

 [/IfNotDefined]
 ```

+## Creating an If Not Defined tag

-To create an If Not Defined tag:
+To create an `IfNotDefined` tag:

 1. Click **Insert a Tag** from a presentation template, component, or element design field.
 The **Tag Helper** dialog opens.

 2. Select **If Not Defined** as the tag type.

 3. Select the source item type and context:

     If not set, the item type is `content` and the context is `current`.